ws1994/shanwang.github.io/_pages/about.md

 - **We have several PostDoc, Ph.D. and RA positions opening.
 Welcome to join us!** [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)

+- **June 2024** I will serve as a TPC member for The 29th IEEE PRDC 2024, and for The 6th International Workshop on SLICE 2024 (Co-localted with MASS 2024)!

 - **May 2024** I will serve as a Guest Editor for special issue "[Symmetry and Asymmetry in IoT Security](https://www.mdpi.com/journal/symmetry/special_issues/I29705V1C3)" of MDPI Symmetry (ISSN 2073-8994), JCR-Q2, IF 2.7！

 - **May 2024** I will serve as a TPC member for The 25th ACM/IFIP Middleware Conference 2024 (Spring/Summer Cycle)!